mpielow1993/ruby--rails--projects--team_impact_repo/README.md

         i.
 When logged in as an admin, go to the 'Newswire' section of the sidebar, then click 'Public'. ii.
 Go into the comment thread of a particular newswire post by clicking the associated 'Show Comments' link for a specific post. iii.
 There should be a delete button for a comment from any member and any comment from the logged-in admin.
 Click on this button. iv.
-If the associated comment is deleted successfully, a notification will appear at the top of the screen.
+An alert confirmation will appear saying 'Are you sure you want to delete this comment?'.
+Click 'OK' to proceed. iv.
+If the associated comment is deleted successfully, a green success notification will appear at the top of the screen saying 'Comment Removed'.

   4. Programmes